CuteThalia/Flare-Collection/src/quest-system/README.md

 > in each quest chain you may have a the same quest name as another quest chain quest.
 That is, if quest chain id 2 has a quest called
 > "Save Me" and quest chain with an id of 4 has a quest with the title of "Save Me", that is acceptable.

+## API to use in the editor

+The following API can be used in conditional statements and script calls to check and set quest statuses.
+All methods can be called directly on the `FlareQuest` class.

+- `setSingleQuestToActive/Complete/Incomplete(title, eventId, mapId)` - As the method names suggest you can set a single quest, that is a none quest chain quest, to either active: `setSingleQuestToActive`, complete: `setSingleQuestToComplete` or incomplete: `setSingleQuestToIncomplete` by passing in the title of the quest and event id that the quest belongs to.

+  These functions can return `false` if the quest in question is not found.

+  Map Id is optional, how ever if passed in we activate a quest on that map belonging to that event

+- `isSingleQuestActive/Complete/InComplete(title, eventId, mapId)` - As the method name suggests, we will check if the quest, a non quest chain quest, is complete: `isSingleQuestComplete`, incomplete: `isSingleQuestIncomplete` or active: `isSingleQuestActive`.
+Depending on the method called.

+  These methods can all be used in conditional branches as they return `true`/`false` depending on the status of the quest.

+  Map Id is optional, how ever if passed in we check a quest on that map belonging to that event

+- `activateQuestChain(questChainId, eventId, mapId)` - Activates a quest chain by setting the status of the first quest to active.
+Can return false if no quest chain is found.

+  Map Id is optional, how ever if passed in we activate a quest chain on that map belonging to that event

+- `moveToNextQuestInChain(questChainId, eventId, mapId)` - As long as a quest chain exists for this event (can return false if one isn't found) then we will walk through the quests, find the first active, set it to complete and then set the next quest, assuming there is one, to active.
+If another quest doesn't exist we set the quest chain status to complete.
+Can return false if no quest chain is found.

+  Map Id is optional, how ever if passed in we process a quest chain on that map belonging to that event

+- `isQuestChainComplete/Active(questChainId, eventId, mapId)` - Determines if a quest chains status is complete or incomplete. `false` is also returned if a quest chain object cannot be found.
+By using `isQuestChainComplete` or `isQuestChainActive` we look to see if you have activated the quest chain by simply calling `activateQuestChain`, if so the quest chain is then active.
+To make the quest chain complete you have call `moveToNextQuestInChain` until all quests are complete, if they are, then the `moveToNextQuestInChain` will automatically set the quest chain status from active to complete.

+  Map Id is optional, how ever if passed in we check if the quest chain is complete or active on that map belonging to that event

 ## API For Scriptors

 The following is a set of API commands you can call in your own scripts in order to manipulate quests, get information about quests